tad/MarvelAPISpikes/README.md

 MarvelAPISpikes
 ===============

+###This is toy code - there is no error handling.
+This is not representative of pretty and clean code###

 Index.html - this is the primary page for this toy.
 Type in a Marvel character name and press the button.
 Series in which the character appears will show up in the box below.
 18 titles at a time will display.
 This display is paginated.